-I was at a trade show once and this actually happened….
+Side note: I was at a trade show once and this actually happened***

-Your team might be rebels or cowboys who know better, but when some of the basics are fine tuned, trade show performance can improve tenfold (OK, that stat is made up, but I wanted to make it sound important.
+Your team might think they know better, but what we have found is that when some of the basics are further built upon, trade show performance can improve tenfold (OK, that stat is made up, but I wanted to make it sound important.
 It’s REALLY important).

 - No talking on the phone